olifolkerd/tabulator/README.md

 	],
 });
 ```
-There are a number of parameters that can be passed in with each column to dertermin how it is displayed:
+There are a number of parameters that can be passed in with each column to determine how it is displayed:

 - **title** - ***Required*** This is the title that will be displayed in the header for this column
-- **field** - ***Required*** this is the key for this coulmn in the data array
+- **field** - ***Required*** this is the key for this column in the data array
 - **align** - sets the text alignment for this column (left|center|right)
 - **width** - sets the width of this column (if not set the system will determine the best)
 - **sortable** - determines if the user can sort data by this column (see [Sorting Data](#sorting-data) for more details)